Efficient Quantum Oracle for Solving Bilinear Diophantine Equations on Digital Quantum Computers: Numerical simulations

 \section{Numerical simulations}

-We evaluate both algorithms using a high performance quantum circuit simulator by QPerfect~\cite{QPerfect}.
+We evaluate the Grover-H algorithm using a high performance quantum circuit simulator by QPerfect~\cite{QPerfect}.
 We use the exact state vector simulator which exploits highly optimized SIMD instructions to efficiently simulate deep quantum circuits.
 To study the largest possible range of biprimes we have also implemented a compiled version of the algorithm which applies the oracle directly to a state vector without the need for the auxiliary $Z$ register~\cite{Willsch2023}.
 This makes it possible to simulate the algorithm exactly for problem sizes up to $n\approx 35$ on a desktop computer, corresponding to $\approx 65$ qubits.
 We verified that the compiled algorithm yields the same results as the decomposed version for problem sizes that can be simulated with the decomposed algorithm.

-Figure~\ref{fig:comparison} shows simulation results for the Grover based factorization algorithm and the adiabatic factorization algorithm for $N = 101911 = 223\times 457$ ($n=17$ corresponding to a simulation with $n_x+n_y = 13$) as a function of the number of iteration steps.
-For the adiabatic algorithm we use the step size $\epsilon=0.45$ which maximizes the solution probability in the minimum number of steps.
-The Grover based algorithm reaches a probability $P\approx 1$ in the solution state in just $K_\mathrm{opt} = 71$ steps and afterwards undergoes periodic oscillations.
-In comparison, the digital adiabatic algorithm requires many more steps, reaching $P>0.9$ only after $>10^4$ steps.
-Qualitatively similar behavior is seen for other biprimes.
+Figure~\ref{fig:comparison} shows simulation results for the Grover-H factorization algorithm for $N = 101911 = 223\times 457$ ($n=17$ corresponding to a simulation with $n_x+n_y = 13$) as a function of the number of iteration steps.
+The algorithm reaches a probability $P\approx 1$ in the solution state in just $K_\mathrm{opt} = 71$ steps and afterwards undergoes periodic oscillations.
+Qualitatively similar behaviour is seen for all tested biprimes.
+Fig.~\ref{fig:comparison} also shows, for reference, results from a digital adiabatic variant of the same oracle using a linear annealing schedule which is seen to converge much more slowly.